19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 "Ok, I'm going to lift your bottom now to put the diaper under you."

 "Does that feel cold on your bottom?"
 When your child gets upset, try not to get reactive.
 Instead, soften and stay compassionate.
-That way he'll know it isn't actually an emergency, and you understand and are looking out for his best interests.
+That way she'll know it isn't actually an emergency, that you understand, and that you are looking out for her best interests.

 15. Make it something to look forward to.